stevencombs/retrocombs.github.io/_posts/2019/2019-10-19-the-auking-lcd-projector.md

 3. It has the ability to display almost ANYTHING (more on that in the bullets).

 ## My Holiday Use Case
 Before I share my review, I want to describe how I use this projector.
-The LCD projector is connected to an [AmazonBasics standard camera tripod](https://amzn.to/35QsBie).
+The LCD projector is connected to an [AmazonBasics standard camera tripod (#Ad)](https://amzn.to/35QsBie).
 The LCD projector includes the threads necessary.
 I shoot the image onto a translucent window shade mounted to a large window on the front of our home.

 ![AuKing on AmazonBasics Tripod](https://www.stevencombs.com/images/posts/2019-10-19-AuKing/2.jpg)

-Visitors are treated to movies I play from an inexpensive [32 Gb microSD card](https://amzn.to/2qotTRn) plugged into the LCD projector.
+Visitors are treated to movies I play from an inexpensive [32 Gb microSD card (#Ad)](https://amzn.to/2qotTRn) plugged into the LCD projector.
 You probably wouldn't guess it with a projector this inexpensive, but the it includes the ability to reverse the image so visitors don't see mirrored video.
 The projector also includes repeat and sleep timer features.
 I simply turn the projector on, select the movie to display from the built-in media display menus, select repeat, and finally select four hours of play.
 In the words of Ron Popeil, I "set it and forget it."

 You can find my use of the projector displaying a film in the video below: